brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-05.md

 town, had made work and money for themselves right at home.
 They did a lot of the labor themselves, but hired some squib families to help them out during the growing season.
-They normally would have been out in the orchards with their hired hands, but a large order for Walapple Jam* had kept them indoors for the day.
+They normally would have been out in the orchards with their hired hands, but a large order for Walapple Jam\[^67-1] had kept them indoors for the day.

 "Who is it, Gin?"
 Mrs. Weasley asked, but Ginny just shrugged and went back